-ODP selects for review a proportionate, representative, random sample of waiver participants, with a confidence level of 95%, margin of error 5%, from the combined population of waiver participants in Pennsylvania's Consolidated Waiver Control # 0147, P/FDS Waiver Control # 0354 and Community Living Waiver Control #1486.
+ODP selects for review a proportionate, representative, random sample of waiver participants for review via the QA&I process, with a confidence level of 95%, margin of error 5%, and 70% response distribution, from the combined population of waiver participants in Pennsylvania's Consolidated Waiver Control #0147, P/FDS Waiver Control #0354 and Community Living Waiver Control #1486.
 The results obtained reflect the performance of the combined system, ensuring that the system for the waivers is responsive to the needs of all individuals served.
-ODP trends, prioritizes and implements system improvements (i.e., design changes) prompted as a result of an analysis of the discovery and remediation information obtained.
-ODP chooses this holistic approach because the following five conditions are met:
+ODP trends, prioritizes and implements system improvements prompted as a result of an analysis of the discovery and remediation information obtained via the QA&I process and other data sources.
+This integrated approach to quality monitoring is comprehensive, standardized, and measurable and is intended to: